 During the enquiry about results process, a senior reviewing examiner looks at the subjective marking for that script and states whether they agree or disagree with the original examiner’s marks.
 If the reviewing examiner disagrees with the original examiner’s marks, we review the level of difference between the marks given.

-If the difference in the marking is greater than the agreed 'tolerance' (typically one or two marks), we amend the marks.
+If the difference in the marking is greater than the agreed 'tolerance' we amend the marks.
 We amend the original marks because there is a significant difference in professional judgement between our examiners and we accept the judgement of the senior reviewing examiner.

 If the difference in the marking is equal to or lower than the agreed 'tolerance' then the original marks stand.
 We allow the original marks to stand because this is a small difference in professional judgement between our examiners, and not an error in the way the mark scheme has been applied.

 We use tolerance in this way both at the enquiry about results stage and during the main marking period.
 This helps to ensure that we are fair to all candidates, including those who do not request an enquiry about results.
 We apply this principle regardless of whether the reviewing examiner’s mark is higher or lower than the original mark.